-Every turret camera recognized by the system (see the system Launch Launch of STUDIO system), can be controlled via the Joystick shortcut via the buttonor any other Joystick assigned via the Controller configurations.
+Every turret camera recognised by the system (see the system Launch LAUNCH of STUDIO system), can be controlled via the Joystick shortcut via the buttonor any other Joystick assigned via the Controller configurations.

 The PTZ (Pan, Tilt, Zoom) movements assigned to the Joystick are generally:

 - PAN: Moving the stick from left to right

 - TILT: Moving the stick from high to low, similar to an aviation handle

 - ZOOM: Rotation of the upper part of the stick